 Pearson BTEC Level 5 HND in Creative Computing in Games and VFX

-GCSE maths and English at grade C or above (or equivalent) and a UCAS Tariff score of 120-160 from a full Level 3 qualification such as BTECs, A Levels or an Access Course.
+GCSE English and maths grade A*-C (grade 9 - 4) and a UCAS Tariff score of 120-160 from a full Level 3 qualification such as BTEC, A Level or an Access Course.

 Some knowledge of programming with an interest in the games development process is advantageous.

 For further details on entry requirements, please see the Higher Education Guide 2015-16 on our website.